Collection: Plant Soaps & Wetting Agents

 2. Root drenches and liquid feeds.
 The same effect happens at the root zone.
 Adding a wetting agent to root drenches, biostimulants and liquid feeds helps the solution penetrate deeper and more evenly through the rootball and surrounding soil, so nutrients reach more of the root surface instead of channelling past.

-3. Re-wetting very dry soil, coco coir and potting mixes.
-Once peat-free composts, coco coir and potting mixes dry out completely, they can become water-repellent — water rolls off the surface or runs straight through the pot without soaking in.
-Coco coir is particularly prone to this.
+3. Re-wetting very dry compost and potting mixes.
+Once peat-free composts and potting mixes dry out completely, they can become water-repellent: water rolls off the surface or runs straight through the pot without soaking in.
+Bark-based and peat-free mixes are particularly prone to this.
 A small dose of wetting agent in your watering can breaks that surface tension and lets the medium fully rehydrate, restoring water-holding capacity.

 How to use plant soaps

-Yes, on both.
-Always test on a small leaf area first — some sensitive plants (ferns, succulents, freshly transplanted seedlings) can react to surfactants.
+On most, yes.
+Always test on a small leaf area first.
+Some sensitive plants (ferns, succulents, freshly transplanted seedlings) can react to surfactants.

 Early morning or evening, out of direct sun.
 Avoid spraying in temperatures above 25°C or strong sunlight to prevent leaf scorch.

-Yes — dry, water-repellent soil, coco coir and potting mix is one of the main uses.
+Yes.
+Dry, water-repellent compost and potting mix is one of the main uses.
 A few millilitres of wetting agent in your watering can lets water soak in instead of running off the surface or straight through the pot.

-Wash leaves whenever they need it — dust, residues or grime are good signs.
-Indoor plants near radiators or fan vents tend to need it more often than outdoor plants.
+Whenever they need it.
+Dust, residues or grime are good signs.
+Plants grown under cover, or near radiators or fan vents, tend to need it more often than those outdoors.